Yuval-Roth/ims_project/game_server/api_doc.md

 **Description:**
 This request type is used to change the game type for a specific lobby.
 Both the `lobbyId` (to identify the lobby) and the `gameType` (to specify the new type of game) are required.

+#### Return value
+The success field will be true if the game type was changed successfully, and false otherwise with an error message. <br/>

 <br/>

 ### `join_lobby`